jun-inoue/orthoscope/README.md

 Redundant Blast hits are deleted.
 ![CDS](images/MultipleQuerySeqs.jpg)

-Query is added in Tree search only analysis, but query is prelaced in Search & rearrangement analysis.
+To estimate a gene tree, query is added in Tree search only analysis, but query is prelaced in Search & rearrangement analysis.
 ![CDS](images/querySeq2.jpg)

 ---